TMZero-c/CMPT371Project/README.md

 # Blend In

 ## DESCRIPTION
 Blend In is a real-time multiplayer social deduction game inspired by Among Us.
-In this game, players are randomly assigned a role, and must go through a series of timed discussions to identify who is secretly the Imposter.
+In this game, players are randomly assigned a role, and must go through a series of timed discussions in shared but limited chat rooms to identify who is secretly the Imposter, then a vote is called and the most majority gets eliminated.

 ## HOW DOES IT WORK?
 - server starts and clients conect